jfey/SmallThings/boards/jetson-nano.md

 /sys/devices/pwm-fan/temp_control:0
 ```

-Now the systems runs at full speed including the fan (if connected).
-As
+After *jetson_clocks* the system runs at full speed including the fan
-a result the temperature drops to 36 degrees when idling.
+(if connected).
+As a result the temperature drops to 36 degrees when
+idling.

 To switch back to the default settings:

 ```
 sudo jetson_clocks --restore oldClocks.conf
 ```